mahmoudnafifi/HistoGAN/README.md

 * `--swapping_levels`: The number of lowest levels to swap.
 For instance, if `--swapping_levels 2` is used, then the last two layers in the pyramid of input and generated images will get swapped.
 * `--level_blending`: If `--upsampling_method` is `pyramid`, setting `--level_blending` to `True` will blend between the remaining pyramid levels.
 * `--face_extraction`: In testing, to pre-process input face images in the same way used to prepare the training data ([FFHQ](https://github.com/NVlabs/ffhq-dataset)), use `--face_extraction True`.
 Make sure that `dlib` is successfully installed.

+Here are some useful parameters similar to those for HistoGAN:

+* `--models_dir`: Directory to save rehistoGAN models.
+* `--new`: Set to `True` to train a new model.
+If `--new = False`, it will start training/evaluation from the last saved model.
+* `--target_hist`: Target histogram (image, npy file of target histogram, or directory of either images or histogram files).
+To generate a histogram of images, check [create_hist_sample.py](https://github.com/mahmoudnafifi/HistoGAN/blob/master/create_hist_sample.py).
+* `--attn_layers`: To add a self-attention to the designated layer(s) of the discriminator.
+For example, if you would like to add a self-attention layer after the output of the 1st and 2nd layers, use `--attn_layers 1,2`.
+In our training, we did not use any attention layers, but it could improve the results if added.
+* `--generate`: Set to `True` for recoloring input image(s).
+* `--network_capacity`: To control network capacity.
+In our pre-trained models, we used `--network_capacity 16`.
+For "universal" reHistoGAN models, we used `--network_capacity 18`.
+The default value is 16.
+* `--image_size`: Image size (should be a power of 2).

 #### Trained models